h2non/siringa/README.rst

 ``siringa`` wraps callable object in the transparent and frictionless way abstracting things for developers.

-You can invoke or instantiate any dependency injection instrumented object as you do traditionally in raw Python code and ``siringa`` will do the rest for you inferring and pattern-matching required dependencies accordingly for you.
+You can invoke or instantiate any dependency injection instrumented object as you do traditionally in raw Python code and ``siringa`` will do the rest inferring and pattern-matching required dependencies accordingly for you.

 Below is an example of how simple it is: